nhsconnect/gpconnect/pages/designprinciples/designprinciples_data_model_principles.md

 It is common for the base FHIR&reg; standard to require further adaptation to a particular context of use.

-[Profiling](https://www.hl7.org/fhir/DSTU2/profiling.html){:target="_blank"} is a general term which describes the process of adapting the base standard for use in a specific context.
-<br/>Typically, the profiling process both restricts and extends APIs, resources and terminologies.
+[Profiling](https://www.hl7.org/fhir/STU3/profiling.html){:target="_blank"} is a general term which describes the process of adapting the base standard for use in a specific context.
+Typically, the profiling process both restricts and extends APIs, resources and terminologies.